Introduction

 [date and time] - DEBUG --> GFFormDisplay::process_form(): Completed gform_after_submission.

-And here’s the last logging statement to be output by GFFormDisplay::process_form()
+And here’s the last logging statement to be output by GFFormDisplay::process_form(), it contains the total run time for that method.

 [date and time] - DEBUG --> GFFormDisplay::process_form(): Processing completed in [number] seconds.